MartianColonist/POSEIDON/README.rst

 -------

 POSEIDON is currently in the open beta stage of testing, so any feedback, bug reports, or questions are certainly welcome!
-Please reach out to rmacdonald@astro.cornell.edu
+Please reach out to ryanjmac@umich.edu

 .. image:: https://readthedocs.org/projects/poseidon-retrievals/badge/?version=latest